by Kriston Wenzel, LBSW, CT

 Though sudden loss brings many difficulties, there is hope.
 It is my wish you will find the help you need wherever you can find it, but know that Hospice of the Red River Valley grief support services are available to all, not just families who had loved ones on hospice care, to help you on this journey.

 Hospice of the Red River Valley offers a number of support groups in several communities.
-Please visit our calendar for dates, locations and times.
+Please visit our grief support calendar for dates, locations and times.

-If you have questions or would like to speak to someone about your loss, please call (800) 237-4629 and ask to speak to someone in the bereavement department.
+If you have questions or would like to speak to someone about your loss, please call (800) 237-4629 and ask to speak to someone in the grief support department.

 About Hospice of the Red River Valley